hoani/hoani.github.io/_posts/guides/engineering/openai/2023-03-04-openaiCompletion.md

 ### temperature

-`temperature` specifies the "randomness" of the result. `temperature` has a range of `[0, 1]`.
-A temperature of 0 provides results which are less variable; while a temperature of 1 is more variable but may not match the prompt as precisely.
+`temperature` specifies the "randomness" of the result. `temperature` has a range of `[0, 2]`.
+A temperature of 0 provides results which are less variable; while a temperature of 2 is more variable but may not match the prompt as precisely.
+It is 1 by default.

 ### n